joinsukesh/Basiscore/Seq Logger/Basiscore.SeqLogger/README.md

 <img width="700" height="auto" src="https://user-images.githubusercontent.com/24619393/229773904-d3aa50d4-de26-416e-92ef-f9a28e2e3898.png" />

-Once that is done, you will be asked to reset your password
+Once that is done, you will be asked to reset your password.

 ## 📝REFERENCES